Singularities of Hermitian-Yang-Mills connections and Harder-Narasimhan-Seshadri filtrations: Introduction

 \textbf{Acknowledgements:} We are grateful to Professor Jason Starr for helpful discussion concerning singularities of reflexive sheaves.
 We would like to thank Aleksander Doan, Simon Donaldson, Richard Thomas and Thomas Walpuski for useful comments.
+We thank the anonymous referee for helpful comments which greatly improves the presentation.
 This work was supported by a grant from the Simons Foundation (488633, S.S.).
 S. S. is partially supported by an Alfred P. Sloan fellowship and NSF grant DMS-1708420.